 The CDCMP® Program consists of 698 pages of rich technical content of learning and reference material.

 The program is designed for individuals wishing to enhance their ability to effectively manage, control and improve the operational effectiveness of the data centre environments they are responsible for.
-Suitable for those with experience in a data centre management environment, the course covers in-depth issues on a wide range of relevant topics and is consistently updated to reflect the latest trends and developments within the industry.
+Suitable for those with experience in a data centre management environment, the program covers in-depth issues on a wide range of relevant topics and is consistently updated to reflect the latest trends and developments within the industry.

 Interest Free Payment Option Available for UK Residents

 CNet Training now offer up to 12 months interest free payment options for those in the UK.
 Find out if you are eligible here.